 What is a paywall?

-Monetizing your digital publication requires a crucial decision: Should I set up a paywall?
+Monetizing your publication requires a decision: Should I set up a paywall?

-Broadly described, paywalls are used to gate access to content in exchange for payment.
-Paywalls are popular revenue-generating tools used by news publishers, magazine publishers, content creators, and more.
+Broadly described, paywalls are used to gate access to valuable content in exchange for payment.
+Paywalls are growing more popular to generate revenue for news and magazine publishers as well as independent content creators.

-The concept of paywalls has been around since the mid-1990s.
-They were seen as a way for newspapers to offer premium content to subscribers who paid for access.
+Early paywalls have been around since the early 2000s.
+They were seen as a way for publishers to offer premium content to subscribers who paid for access.

 Why use a WordPress Paywall?